 do: restructure the office setting

 A new work model involves a new way of working, which, in turn, may require a new work environment.
 Think about the way your employees will be working from home and at the office.
-Onsite work days should focus on team building, collaboration, meetings, brainstorming sessions, and training.
-Having space available for teams to hold these types of meetings will be extremely important as your company transitions into a hybrid model.
+Onsite workdays should focus on team building, collaboration, meetings, brainstorming sessions, and training.
+Having space available for teams to hold these types of meetings will be extremely important as your company transitions into a hybrid workplace model.

 This doesn’t mean that your company needs to invest in costly renovations or move to a new location.
 It just means you need to reimagine the workplace.
 For example, if your employees are working alternative days, you may be able to create shared office space and convert the other offices into meeting rooms.